erlang/otp/lib/stdlib/doc/guides/custom_shell.md

 # Creating a custom shell

 This guide will show how to create a custom shell.
-The most common usecase for this is to support other languages running on the Erlang VM, but it can also be used to create specialized debugging shells a system.
+The most common use case for this is to support other languages running on the Erlang VM, but it can also be used to create specialized debugging shells a system.

 This guide will build on top of the built-in [Erlang line editor](`m:edlin`),